-Dr. Boccard will offer make-up lessons if he must cancel for any reason.
-There are no make-up lessons if a student misses a lesson for any reasons (including illness, vacation, sport, weather, etc.).
+There are no makeup lessons if a student misses a lesson for any reasons (including illness, vacation, sport, weather, etc.).
 I will use that time to plan for the student's progress, location of material, etc.

-Students who are ill should not attend the lesson.
+Students who are ill or miss school on the lesson day, should not attend the lesson.

 Here are different alternatives for students who do not want to lose their lesson time:

 Schedule a lesson on Skype.
-This option is only for students who fall ill, or if severe weather arises.
-Skype is free to download and use.
+This option is only for private students.
+Skype is free to download.

-Give your lesson to a sibling or parent.
+Give your lesson time to a sibling, friend or a parent.

 Please understand that your tuition reserves an exclusive weekly time in my schedule for you or your child and, unlike many other service professionals, I cannot resell that time nor can I create extra teaching time in which to give lessons.

-Students who want an extra lesson at the end of the semester can schedule one for free during the bonus weeks.
+Students who need a makeup lesson at the end of the semester can schedule one for free during the bonus weeks.
 Schedule it by December 1st and May 1st.
 This option is only available for children and teenagers.